 The first several months were spent building the infrastructure for Mule.
 This piece involved developing the MuleSoft framework to develop, test, and monitor the integration environment.
 The remainder of the time was spent developing and maintaining the self-service platform for the Mule virtual machines in the Integration layer.
-While both parts were vastly different, they came together to form a flexible, reliable, and efficient platform that is similar to many of the containerized platforms that have been developed over the years.
+While both parts were vastly different, they came together to form a flexible, reliable, and efficient platform.
+In fact, this is similar to many of the containerized platforms that have been developed over the years.

 We accomplished three overall items.
 First, the group developed a tracking mechanism that logged events with extremely low overhead to the messaging architecture.
 Next we integrated it with Splunk to provide a reporting framework for users at all levels.
-Finally, we configure Mule to work with RabbitMQ and Oracle, using a very limited set of Mule capabilities (HTTP and AMQP).
-There were many smaller facets that were involved those three items, that helped the platform succeed.
+Finally, we configured Mule to work with RabbitMQ and Oracle, using a very limited set of Mule capabilities (HTTP and AMQP).
+There were many smaller facets that involved those three items that helped the platform succeed.

 The total project involved millions of man-hours with thousands of people.
 Our job was to assist with creating the infrastructure for the integration platform.
-We were on the project for just over two years and helped setup a home-grown, self-service, private Cloud infrastructure that provided a reliable and efficient platform for thousands of people.
+We were on the project for just over two years.
+Our work helped setup a home-grown, self-service, private Cloud infrastructure that provided a reliable and efficient platform for thousands of people.

 This was a greatly satisfying and challenging project that introduced us to strategies used to build many of today’s PaaS offerings.